api3dao/old-api3-docs/docs/airnode/v0.10/grp-providers/tutorial/quick-deploy-aws/README.md

 Add values for each of the these fields.

-- `CHAIN_PROVIDER_URL`: A chain provider url from a provider such as [Infura](https://infura.io/).
-Make sure the provider url you use is for the Sepolia test network.
+- `CHAIN_PROVIDER_URL`: A chain provider url (using the Sepolia network) from a provider such as [Infura](https://infura.io/).
 Using another chain provider other than Infura is acceptable.

   - Sign-up or login to Infura.
   - Create a new project, select the **Settings** tab in the project.